AIPnR/FPGA_Hetero_Congestion_Prediction/README.md

 This directory hosts the training and model scripts for various machine learning models employed in this research.

-#### source/check_point

-This sub-directory stores visualization figures of model predictions and the evaluation of various metrics.

 ## Getting Started

-Follow these steps to set up and run the experiments from this repository.
+Due to the large size of the dataset, it has not been uploaded.
+Follow these steps to rebuild Datset and run the experiments.
+Visualizations of prediction results and evaluation metrics can be found in the source/check_points directory for reference.

 1. **Install VTR 8.0.0:**
    - Follow the installation instructions available at [VTR's official documentation](https://docs.verilogtorouting.org/en/latest/).